FallaApe/Journey-through-C/README.md

 - `array_basic.c` – Basic use of arrays (declaring, accessing, modifying)
 - `switch_operations.c` – Performing basic operations (like add, subtract, etc.) using `switch` case
+- `array_max_finder.c` – Takes 10 elements from the user, prints the array, and finds the largest number

 More programs will be added as I continue learning.